Determinism in Continuous Queries on Confluent Cloud for Apache Flink

 +-------------------------+------+---------------------+------------+

-This difference is due to the fact that Flink SQL inherits the definition of functions from Apache Calcite, where there are two types of functions other than deterministic function: non-deterministic functions and dynamic functions.
+This difference exists because Flink SQL inherits the definition of functions from Apache Calcite, where there are two types of functions other than deterministic functions: non-deterministic functions and dynamic functions.

 • The non-deterministic functions are executed at runtime in clusters and evaluated per record.